har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 * CJMCU-117 10-DOF IMU module with MPU9250 and MS5611 sensors
 * 74HC240 used as a push-pull driver for louder volume
 * KPEG006 broadband-audio piezo buzzer
-* Kicad 6 schematic and PCB layout
-* Hammond 1551K enclosure 80x40x20mm
+* Kicad 6 schematic and PCB layout sized for Hammond 1551K enclosure (80x40x20mm )

 # Hardware Notes